modular-magician/terraform-provider-google-beta/website/docs/r/kms_key_ring.html.markdown

 ~> **Note:** KeyRings cannot be deleted from Google Cloud Platform.
-Destroying a Terraform-managed KeyRing will remove it from state but *will not delete the resource from the project.*
+Destroying a Terraform-managed KeyRing will remove it from state but *will not delete the resource from the project.* test

 To get more information about KeyRing, see: